 Porcelain veneers procedures are customized for each patient; therefore, the price of the veneers treatment will not be the same for everyone.
 On average, the cost of porcelain veneers typically falls in the $1,000 to $3,000 range.
 With that in mind, numerous factors are taken into account that will affect the final total.
 These include the type and number of veneers being fabricated and placed, the required amount of preparation and alteration to the original tooth structure, and other associated expenses.
 Once your customized porcelain veneers treatment plan is developed at the initial consultation, a member of our friendly dental team will calculate an estimate of the total cost—which will include all aspects of the procedure—and answer any questions you may have.
 Our practice accepts an array of convenient payment methods, and we work with reputable companies such as CareCredit® and Wells Fargo Health Advantage®.
 These agencies offer affordable dental financing plans for eligible applicants who would like to pay for their treatment on a monthly basis.

-It is important to remember that dental rehabilitation is a complex process involving skills and expertise that reflect scientific knowledge and artistic mastery.
-The fees charged reflect the technical and aesthetic skills of the dentist performing the procedure, the type of material being used, and the technical skills of the ceramist making the veneers.
+It is important to remember that dental rehabilitation is a complex process involving the skills and expertise of science and artistry, and that the fees charged reflect the technical and artistic skills of the dentist performing the procedure; the type of material being used; and the technical skills of the ceramist making the veneers.

 What Are Some of the Alternatives to Porcelain Veneers?

 While porcelain veneers are often the best choice for specific dental concerns, there are alternative treatments available that may also be of benefit.
 Cosmetic dental bonding is an option in some cases for patients who have teeth affected by chips and cracks.
 This treatment utilizes a strong composite resin to repair the tooth and improve its shape and appearance.
 The results typically do not last as long as a porcelain veneer; however, dental bonding has many advantages and can provide long-lasting outcomes with the proper care.
 For patients who would like to address yellowing and other forms of mild to moderate discoloration, teeth whitening may be able to successfully improve these issues.
+We offer both ZOOM® teeth whitening procedures and the innovative KöR Whitening Deep Bleaching™ System to enhance the appearance of teeth affected by deep stains.
 In some cases, a porcelain crown instead of a veneer may be the better choice.
 Crowns cover the entire tooth and are often the best option for teeth that are heavily damaged or decayed.
 They are custom-designed to provide excellent structural support, enhanced function, and an improved appearance.

 Once you are evaluated during the initial consultation, Dr. Fawcett can talk with you about porcelain veneers or other options that may be suitable for your needs and goals.
-Dr. Fawcett has many years of clinical training and hands-on experience that benefit his patients.
-He has been recognized for having the necessary skills to improve people’s smiles and impact their lives in a way many have only dreamed about!
+Dr. Fawcett has many years of clinical training and hands-on experience and has been recognized for having the necessary skills to improve people’s smiles and impact their lives in a way many have only dreamed about!

 For more information about porcelain veneers, please contact the Fawcett Center for Dentistry, P.A. to set up an appointment with Dr. Fawcett.